ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 | Guaranteed capacity | Your servers are there when you need them. {{site.data.keyword.cloud}} Reservations are guaranteed capacity within the zone of your choice for the life of your committed term. |
 | Predictable management | Accurately plan for the future and define your budgeting roadmap with reserved capacity for 1-year or 3-year terms.
 Your reserved pricing is a fixed discount rate that is applied to the corresponding virtual server profile on-demand rates that are listed in the {{site.data.keyword.cloud}} portal. |
 | Flexibility in deployment | Convert any existing on-demand virtual server to {{site.data.keyword.cloud}} Reservation billing.
 Attach or detach any compatible virtual server to your reservation. |
-{: caption="Table 1.
-Benefits of IBM Cloud Reservations" caption-side="top"}
+{: caption="Benefits of IBM Cloud Reservations" caption-side="top"}

 A reservation cannot be used for a container service discount such as IBM Kubernetes Service or ROKS.
 {: note}